failsafe-lib/failsafe/README.md

 #### Event Listeners

-Failsafe supports a variety of execution and retry event [listeners]:
+Failsafe supports a variety of execution and retry event [listeners][ListenerConfig]:

 ```java
 Failsafe.with(retryPolicy)